 I’ve always been obsessed with cookie dough.
 It was my go-to snack when my parent left us home alone and my sister and I would polish off a bowl.
 These days edible cookie dough is very much a thing, and I am here for it.

 This recipe is almost no-bake.
-The only thing you need to turn the oven on for is to heat up the flour.
-This helps to kill off any bacteria in the flour and thus making it safe to eat.
+The only thing you need to turn the oven on for is to heat up the flour if you’re concerned about eating raw dough.
+It is an egg-free cookie dough.

 First thing first, you’ll prepare a batch of cookie dough.
 This is the perfect dough to snack on and makes filling the eggs super easy.
 Be sure to use mini chocolate chips for the best results.